Brisinger/ChristmasCarol/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Apache 2.0 License with Christmas Cheer** 🎄 - see the [LICENSE](LICENSE) file for the full jolly legal details.
+In the spirit of the season, we've added some holiday sparkle while keeping all the important legal protections!

+**TL;DR:** You're free to use, modify, and distribute this code, but please include the original license and copyright notice.
+And remember - be nice, it's Christmas! 🎅

 ## 🎄 Wishing You a Merry Christmas!